danielsantos2310/portfolio/README.md

-# Welcome to my ePortfolio
+# Hello!
+Welcome to my ePortfolio.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my interactive ePortfolio I created using Node Js, React JS, and MongoDB.
+Technologies used for this project are React Context API, Mongoose, Node Js Express server, and Fontaweseome.
+This project is live and deployed on Heroku.